Moment

 Don't be afraid to experiment!

-If you've never used an expired film, a vacation is a great time to try.
-The results can be unpredictable depending on how old it is, but that's part of the fun.
+If you've never used an expired film, a vacation is a great time to try it.
+Depending on how old the film is, the results can be unpredictable, but that's part of the fun.

 A weekend trip is also perfect for shooting more unconventional 35mm film stocks like Fantome Kino 8, Moonstruck 200, or Wolfman B&W.